frypatch/The-Price-of-Remembering/book/CHAPTER_03.md

 Wil, Simmon, Mola, Fela, and I sat together.
 No one spoke much.
 No one suggested cards or dice or any of the small diversions we usually turned to.
 Here, we were a note struck off key, surrounded by a melody that didn’t include us.
 But the alternative would have been for us all to bear this alone.

-Classes had been canceled for the span, an occurrence that rarely happened.
+Classes had been canceled for the span, an unprecedented occurrence.
 The official notice mentioned administrative shortages, reassignment of duties, and necessary meetings.
 But everyone knew better.
 The University never made space for grief unless it absolutely had to.
 And the absence of Herma, who had been fair, gentle, and measured, left everyone adrift, uncertain about their duties.

 Wil lifted his mug and broke the silence.
-“To Herma,” he said stiffly, taking a long swig.
-Then he stared back down into his ale like it might answer a question he’d forgotten how to ask.
+“To the Chancellor Herma,” he said stiffly, taking a long swig.
+Then he stared back down into his scutten like it might answer a question he’d forgotten how to ask.

 Sim cleared his throat.
 “To the man who signed my sponsorship without asking what my father thought of it first,” he said, raising his cup slowly.

-Mola sat small in her chair, hands folded in her lap.
-She stared at the candle flame, and something in her expression went distant and young.
-“To Chancellor Herma, who found me in the stacks with my face in my hands.
-Who had the grace to stay and didn’t say a word until I was ready.”
+Mola sat with her hands wrapped around her cup, expression carefully neutral.
+When she spoke, her voice was level but quiet.
+“To Herma, who found me in the stacks with my face in my hands.
+Who sat down beside me and stayed until I could talk.”

 Fela took a long breath.
 Her voice, when it came, was quiet and careful.
-“To the Chancellor who walked me back to Mews after that incident with the Bursar’s son.
+“To the Chancellor who walked me back to Mews after that incident with Ambrose.
 Who didn’t ask questions or make it my fault.
 To a proper Chancellor.
 Whatever that means now.”

 I hadn’t meant to say anything at all.
 But their words hung like threads waiting to be tied.
 To add nothing would’ve made me feel like the knot had slipped.
 “To Herma,” I echoed.

 We drank.

 A bottle arrived a few minutes later, silent and unannounced.
 Vintish brandy, the good kind, not something a student could afford even on a lucky term.
 The cork had already been split.

-The barkeep nodded toward the bar without being asked.

-Deoch stood there, glass in hand, not drinking.
-He wasn’t watching us directly, but he was keenly aware of everything.
-He hadn’t known Herma.
+Deoch stood at the bar, glass in hand, not drinking.
+He wasn't watching us directly, but he was keenly aware of everything.
+He hadn't known Herma.
 Their circles barely touched.
 But he knew us.
 Knew the air of loss when it hung around a table.
 He sent the bottle and left us alone.
 That was just like him.

 We poured careful portions and fell quiet.
 The candle between us leaned in its wax cradle, its flame thinner than usual, as if mourning had its own gravity.
 My eyes fell to its uncertain flicker, how it trembled without wind.